The United Kingdom is a beautiful country with a long and storied history.

 If it’s the bucolic English countryside that you’re pining for, then you could do far worse than picturesque Cheshire, with its rolling green meadows and babbling brooks.

-Nearby to Chester is the massive telescope complex Jodrell Bank.
+And don’t forget to check out Jodrell Bank, a massive telescope complex.
 Here, guests can learn about the towering telescope used to peer into the depths of space, and even take a look themselves!

 You may also like: Travel Italy on a Student Budget